Brighton Marina Act 1968

-The Brighton Marina Act 1968 is an Act of the Parliament of the United Kingdom, which is still in force.
-The Act authorised the Brighton Marina Company to construct a marina and other works on land reclaimed from the sea approximately 2 miles east of the centre of Brighton.
+The Brighton Marina Act 1968 (c. ii) is an act of the Parliament of the United Kingdom, which is still in force.
+The act authorised the Brighton Marina Company to construct a marina and other works on land reclaimed from the sea approximately 2 miles east of the centre of Brighton.

-Provisions of the Act
+Provisions of the act

-The Act is divided into seven parts:
+The act is divided into seven parts: